ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Frontend software engineers work with a lot of different technologies, but whether you prefer Angular or React you must be an expert in…</blockquote>

 <h3>3.
-8 Modern Dev Tools to 100X Your Productivity 🔥 - <a href="https://medium.com/lets-code-future/8-modern-dev-tools-to-100x-your-productivity-6663cd111e8e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Let’s Code Future`**

-<blockquote>In today’s fast-paced tech world, developers constantly seek tools to streamline their workflow, improve efficiency, and save time.
-With…</blockquote>

-<h3>4.
 10 MindBlowing Free APIs to Supercharge Your Next Project - <a href="https://medium.com/pythoneers/10-mindblowing-free-apis-to-supercharge-your-next-project-8edd34df6254" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `The Pythoneers`**

-<blockquote>Make your projects 10x better!</blockquote>
+<blockquote>Make your projects 10x better!!</blockquote>

+<h3>4.
+Bypassing Authentication Like a Pro: Advanced Exploitation Techniques - <a href="https://medium.com/@javroot/bypassing-authentication-like-a-pro-advanced-exploitation-techniques-a0a6463e4179" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Javroot`**

+<blockquote>Authentication mechanisms are often the first line of defense in web applications, but they are not always foolproof.
+Attackers can exploit…</blockquote>

 <h3>5.
 Securing Legacy Web Apps in a Modern World - <a href="https://medium.com/gitconnected/securing-legacy-web-apps-in-a-modern-world-834f08c396e7" target="_blank" rel="noopener noreferrer">link</a></h3>